rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

 On a stretch of road by myself a bee flew into my shirt, stung my on my side, and exited out the back, hopefully to die a miserable death.
 "FUCK" I shouted, sitting up to see the welt already developing on the tender skin underneath my rib cage.

 The day was clearly going well.

 So hot.

-At rest stop three, I stopped by the medical tent where they gave me a little cream to make my bee sting less obnoxious and made yet another stop to bike tech for another inner tube due to the low tire pressure.
-Another bike tech cleared the tire, installed another tube, and once again sent me on my way.
+At rest stop three, I stopped by the medical tent where they gave me a little cream to make my bee sting less obnoxious and made yet another stop to bike tech for yet another inner tube.
+Another bike tech cleared the tire, installed another tube, and once again sent me on my way towards lunch.

 ALC has stopped in a little town called Bradley for years.
 At some point the locals stopped leering at the gays on their bicycles and started to use the influx of people as a fundraiser for the kids at their little school.
-They sell burgers and sodas with a special "$100 club" wherein the kids will serve riders their lunch in an air-conditioned room in their little school.
+They sell burgers and sodas, with a special "$100 club" wherein the kids will serve riders their lunch in an air-conditioned room in their little school.
 I heard that this year we helped them raise $20,000 which the school uses to sent kids from this little town to science camp, disneyland, and college.

-My face was too flush at the time to appreciate all of this, between the sun bearing down on us, another trip to bike tech, and copious amounts of sunscreen, I felt like shit.
-My bottom lip was a bit blistered from all the exposure, so I probably looked like shit too.
-With two little girls alternating between shouting "welcome to Bradley!" and "thanks for coming to Bradley!" in their bullhorn, I grumbled back onto the road angry at nothing in particular.
+Between the sun and another trip to bike tech, I was too hot to appreciate all of this.

+My bottom lip was blistering from all the sun exposure, so I probably looked like shit too.
+At the entrance two little girls alternated between shouting "welcome to Bradley!" and "thanks for coming to Bradley!" in their bullhorn, I grumbled back onto the road angry at nothing in particular.

-By rest stop four my anger had turned into focus on myself.
+By rest stop four my anger had turned into a serious inward focus.
 I had started to develop a headache, which for me is usually the first indication of either dehydration or overheating.
 I didn't have to pee either, which was concerning.
-I developed another one of the habits I would carry through the rest of the
-ride: do not leave a rest stop until you've peed.
+I developed another one of the habits I would carry through the rest of the ride: do not leave a rest stop until you've peed.
 I hung out in the shade for probably 30 minutes, watching the ALC medical volunteers check in on how various people were doing, to make sure that everybody was remaining healthy.

-At rest stop four on ALC, the roadies running the rest stop perform a different show each day.
+At rest stop four, the roadies running the rest stop perform a different show each day.
 I think they do the show every 30 or 45 minutes.
 I was there long enough to see the show, in triple digit temperatures, and then to watch one of those roadies get back to work.
-To go from dancing around in the heat, to breaking up bags of ice and refilling water coolers, all in heels, was impressive.
+Going from dancing around in the heat, to breaking up bags of ice and refilling water coolers, all in heels no less.

-The entrance to rest stop four was up this short but steep little hill, which was a nice start for me.
+The entrance to rest stop four was up this short but steep little hill, down which I breezed starting the last leg of the miserable and hot 63 miles.
 As I was leaving, another group of cyclists rounded the corner heading for four, and when one of them saw that hill he let out an exasperated "oh fuck you!"

 Indeed.